Togtja/SudokuBacktracking/README.md

 # Things I might do
-Input the sodoku via the CMD,
+Input the sudoku via the CMD,
 or just ask you to use some of the already created once.